Getting the Best Bed: Latex Mattress Reviews

 Flobeds offers two lines of latex mattresses; one traditional line with blended Talalay latex and one organic line with 100% natural Talalay latex and organic covers, each in three models.
 Profile heights range from 7.5 to 11 inches and mattresses are free of adhesives.
 Flobeds offers a 20 year prorated warranty and 100 day return/exchange period.
 On their website, they only offer testimonial-style reviews (non-verified) and no star ratings.
 On third party sites, the brand averages satisfaction ratings of around 80% with the most recurrent complaints involving impressions/compression of upper layers.

 Habitat Furnishings offers three models of natural latex mattresses with a mix of Dunlop and Talalay latex.
-The beds feature no synthetics or fillers and have cotton covers with wool fire barriers.
+The beds feature no synthetics or fillers and have optional cotton covers with wool fire barriers.
 They come in six, eight, and nine inch models, with medium to firm feels.
 Habitat offers a prorated 20 year warranty and 365 day exchange or refund with a $75 fee.
 The website features a verified reviewer system with satisfaction rates between 90-93%.
 Many mention good things about support and comfort, though the complaints with the beds involve impressions and lack of support, and issues with firmness levels.

 Well-known furniture discounter Ikea offers two lines of latex mattresses, the Elsfjord and Edsele.
 The two collections feature fairly low prices ($399-1199), but contain only synthetic or blended Dunlop latex.
 Currently, there are two models with heights of 5.5 and 7.6 inches.
 Ikea offers a 20 year limited warranty and 90 day exchange policy but does not accept returns.
 Both beds are considered firm, which is a cause for complaint among owners as is early signs of wear and poor comfort for heavier individuals and side sleepers.
 The brand does not accept reviews on their website though these two lines have satisfaction rates around 83% on third party websites.

-Savvy Rest offers three latex mattresses with different combinations of Dunlop and Talalay latex.
-Their beds are not glued and can be customizes in terms of layers and firmness.
+Savvy Rest offers three latex mattresses with different combinations of organic Dunlop and natural Talalay latex.
+Their beds are not glued and can be customized in terms of layers and firmness.
 Prices range from $1369 to $5829 depending on the number and type of layers.
 Savvy Rest offers a 20 year limited warranty and 90 day exchange period (no returns).
 Their website does not allow reviews, but from what we could find on third party websites satisfaction tends to be about 78%.
 While people reported comfort and motion isolation, the lower score was affected by complaints of price, value and durability.

 SleepEz offers two collections of latex beds,each with four models.
 The natural collection features Talalay blended latex or natural Dunlop with cotton and wool covers.
 The organic collection features 100% natural Dunlop or Talalay latex with organic cotton and wool covers.
 Prices range from $750-2900 depending on the thickness and type of latex.
 The brand offers a 20 year prorated warranty and 90 day exchange/return period, though fees do apply.
 The website allows reviews, but there do not appear to many models with reviews to compare.
 Sleep Ez latex mattress reviews on third party sites indicated average satisfaction around 70%.
 People liked the ability to customize, but took issue with firmness, mattress setup, and returns.